Fumo-Unlockers/Xbox-Achievement-Unlocker/README.md

 ## License

 The UI for this program was built on top of the WPF-UI Fluent template as of [this commit](https://github.com/lepoco/wpfui/tree/c8cd75f6f82414a52a94d2a55fe2a21dd5db83d7) which is MIT licensed.
 Any and all modifications and/or additions to this template are GNU GPL licensed.
 You can find a copy of the licenses [here][LICENSE] and [here][MIT-LICENSE].
+This tool uses the XboxAuthNet library which is also MIT licensed

 ## Sponsors